synfinner/CitriDish/README.md

 I've added in the DTCERT's list of patched last-modified headers as a marker for potentially vulnerable assets.
 Please note that modified pages and proxies may interfere with this method.
 Please ensure that you manually validate your discovered assets.

+### CVE-2023-3519

+Assetnote published a script to check if a system is vulnerable.
+I've since added it to this script as well. <3

+Simply add `--cve-2023-3519` to check.

 ## Setup

 - Setup env: `python3 -m venv env`